OpenWebAdvocacy/website/README.md

 ## Getting Started

 This site is built using Eleventy and stores its main text content in markdown.
-[Git LFS](https://git-lfs.github.com/) is used for managing media content within the repository.
+[Git LFS](https://git-lfs.github.com/) is used for managing media content within the repository - before cloning make sure this is installed on your local system.

 To set up this project, first install the required dependencies: